-- > Accommodation at Citadines is to be paid directly to Sciences Po. - The participating students have also the possibility to find their own place to live in Paris (please advise Sciences Po by the time of registration).
+- > Sciences Po suggests the participating students to share an apartment for 2 or for 3, with all facilities and internet at a negotiated rate of 52 euros/night/person at Citadines Appart'Hotel (or equivalent type of accommodation). - Accommodation at is to be paid directly to Sciences Po. - > The participating students have also the possibility to find their own place to live in Paris (please advise Sciences Po by the time of registration).